With each new tax year there will be changes, it’s worth understanding what the new tax year means for you.

 - Higher rate tax will be due on total earnings above £50,000 (from £46,350)

 Being aware of these changes and how they impact you is important to ensure you are making the most of new allowances and so you can meet your tax planning objectives.

-Don’t forget that just because the 2017/18 tax year has ended, it’s not all over on 5th April.
-You may still need to file personal tax returns and making sure you’re up to date is key to ensuring HMRC deadlines are met to avoid penalties.
+Don’t forget that just because the 2018/19 tax year has ended, it’s not all over on 5th April.
+You may still need to file a Self Assessment Tax Return / P11D form, making sure you’re up to date is key to ensuring HMRC deadlines are met to avoid penalties.